 National Renewable Energy Laboratory

-William Tumas is Director of the Center for Next Generation of Materials by Design.
+William Tumas is Director of the Center for Next Generation of Materials Design.
 He is also Associate Lab Director of NREL's Materials and Chemical Science and Technology directorate.
 He is responsible for overall leadership, management, technical direction, and workforce development for more than 200 personnel integrating theory, chemistry, and materials science in applied and basic R&D focused on renewable energy including solar energy conversion for electricity and fuels, hydrogen storage and fuel cells, energy storage, and energy efficiency.
 Full CV.

 David S. Ginley